esper-io/dev-docs/docs/home/console.md

-User may enter wifi ssid, password and choose the security type in the dropdown shown below.
+User may enter WiFi SSID, password and choose the security type in the dropdown shown below.
 The WiFi security type can take only four values: NONE, WPA, WEP or EAP.

 ![Device Template](./assets/template/wifissid2.png)

 An extra drop down appears when option EAP is selected for further security settings.

-In more technical terms, here, provisioning wifi phase 2 authorization (android.app.extra.PROVISIONING_WIFI_PHASE2_AUTH) must be defined which accepts: NONE, PAP, MSCHAP, MSCHAPV2, GTC, SIM, AKA or AKA_PRIME.
+In more technical terms, here, provisioning Wifi phase 2 authorization (android.app.extra.PROVISIONING_WIFI_PHASE2_AUTH) must be defined which accepts: NONE, PAP, MSCHAP, MSCHAPV2, GTC, SIM, AKA or AKA_PRIME.

 Read more about these options [here](https://developer.android.com/reference/android/net/wifi/WifiEnterpriseConfig.Eap).